 In either case, only a veterinarian can provide a more definitive treatment.
 However, you can try to immobilize the tail while you bring the animal to the clinic.
 It is important to prevent unnecessary movements of the tail as it can worsen the fracture.
-Putting a padded splint often helps in immobilizing this appendage.
-Do not attempt to “put back” a dislocated tail.
-You might end up pinching a nerve.
+Putting a padded splint often helps in immobilizing the tail.
+Do not attempt to “put back” a dislocated tail; you might end up pinching a nerve.

 The treatment for cat tail fractures often depends on the location and severity of the injury.
-If it is a cat tail tip injury, then there is no need for treatment.
-The injury can heal on its own.
+If it is a cat tail tip injury, then there may not be a need for treatment, as the injury can heal on its own.
 However, you may still need to give the cat an analgesic and anti-inflammatory to help alleviate pain and reduce swelling.

 If the fracture is severe or the tail bone is crushed, then the distal section of the tail may require amputation.
 The problem is when the fracture occurs near the base of the cat’s tail.
 In such cases, you can expect nerve damage.

-Accidents happen.
-Regardless of how nimble cats are, there is always the risk of getting burn injuries.
-They may hop onto the kitchen countertop and brush their tail on a very hot pot or pan.
+Regardless of how nimble your kitty may be, there is always a risk of getting burn injuries.
+A cat may hop onto the kitchen countertop and brush their tail on a very hot pot or pan.
 A cup of hot water may tip over and drip on the cat’s tail.
 It is also possible that the cat can suffer from chemical burns such as getting in contact with bleach, cleaning products, and battery acid.
 Superficial burn injuries are very painful.
-The cat’s skin can swell and form blisters.
-In some cases, the skin can peel.
+The cat’s skin can swell and form blisters, and in some cases, the skin can peel.
 Secondary infections are always a threat when it comes to burn injuries.

 For thermal burns, it is important to cool the area at once.
 Place your cat in the bathtub and put its burned tail under cool running water for about 10 minutes.
 This will help put a stop to the burning process.
 As long as there is heat in the affected area, it will continue to destroy tissue.
 That is why it is imperative to cool the area under running water for this long.

-An alternative will be to apply a cold compress on the affected section.
-Do not apply ice as it can further damage the tissues.
-Do not also apply oil, cream, lotion, or butter.
-Secure the cold compress by wrapping it with a bandage.
+An alternative will be to apply a cold compress to the affected section.
+Do not apply ice as it can further damage the tissue.
+Also, do not apply oil, cream, lotion, or butter.
+Just secure the cold compress by wrapping it with a bandage.
 Take your cat to the vet for more definitive treatment.
-In most cases, the vet will prescribe the appropriate antibiotics as well as pain medication.
-You will have to continue these treatments at home.
+In most cases, the vet will prescribe the appropriate antibiotics as well as pain medication, and you will have to continue the treatment at home.

 Treating chemical burns is almost the same as the management of thermal burns.
 However, it is important to flush the area with cool water first.
 This will help remove any chemicals that may still be present on the cat’s tail.
 Place the affected part under cool running water for at least 15 minutes.